JoakimSoderberg/cargo/docs/api.md

 As you can see, you pass it an index, for instance `4`, as well as a highlight character `"*"`.
 In the example above, by appending a color after the highlight character this will be used when printing the highlight character.

 Cargo has a set of predefined colors with the `CARGO_COLOR_*` macros.
-But please not that any ANSI color code can be used.
+But any ANSI color code can be used.

 Note that cargo internally also supports outputting these ANSI colors on **Windows** which does not have native ANSI console color support normally.